aws-samples/amazon-bedrock-samples/agents/bedrock-insurance-agent/documentation/deployment-guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
 Under **Knowledge base instructions for Agent**, enter the following then select **Next**:
 ```
-Use this knowledge base to access insurance claims data, including incident type/severity, number of vehicles, relationship to insured, claim amounts, number of witnesses, status, pending documents
+Use this knowledge base to access information on claim amounts, general insurance questions, repair estimates, and required claim documents
 ```

 Your knowledge base configuration should resemble the below: